tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 **Configure interfaces**

-Configure the ip addresses the interface
+Configure the IP addresses the interface

 `eth0` Interface on device connected to `Device`